MCF-St. Cloud COVID-19 Response

-Hand washing stations: MCF-St. Cloud has installed five new hand washing stations in the facility.
-Two hand washing sinks were installed in the lobby to the facility, one was installed in the Intake area and two were installed for contractors in the construction sites.
-All individuals are required to wash their hands when entering and exiting the facility.
+Hand washing stations: MCF-St. Cloud installed new hand washing stations in the facility.
 Hand sanitizer receptacles have been installed throughout the facility, including main corridors.
 Inmate restrooms and kitchenettes also have sinks to wash hands.
 All individuals (staff and inmates) are encouraged to wash their hands frequently throughout the day.

 Isolation Plans: MCF-St. Cloud has an isolation plan in place.
-If an inmate is exhibiting symptoms suspicious for Covid-19, he will be placed into isolation in Restrictive Housing, under investigation.
-The inmate have their personal property, phone call access, video visits, showers, canteen, etc. The inmate is tested for influenza and Covid-19 and nursing staff will assess each shift.
-The inmate is released from isolation on a case-by-case basis upon review of health status.
+If an incarcerated individual tests positive for Covid-19, he will be placed into isolation.
+Those on medical isolation status have personal property, phone call access, showers, canteen, etc. and are assessed by nursing staff each shift.
+Individuals are released from isolation on a case-by-case basis upon review of health status.

-Inmates now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
+Incarcerated people have access to make phone calls multiple times per week.
 Phones are cleaned with germicidal spray after each individual use.

-Showers and Bathrooms: Inmates still have access to showers and bathroom facilities.
-St Cloud inmates have access to showers daily and have toilets in their cells.
+Showers and Bathrooms: Incarcerated people have access to showers and bathroom facilities.
+Every effort is being made to ensure they have access to showers daily.
+Each cell has its own toilet and sink.
 Residents in the two living unit dormitories have adequate showers and toilets in common areas for their individual use.

-Canteen: Items purchased from the inmate store are still being delivered to the living units.
+Canteen: Items purchased are delivered to the living units.